-Enhanced Collaboration: Promotion of best practice and collaboration among stakeholders serving families through the establishment of the Pelican State Center for Children and Families; Interdisciplinary education and training ("Together We Can" Conference); Multi-disciplinary, joint training, exchange of data, and identification of challenges, promising practices and strategies for improvement, both statewide and in the 16th JDC Transformation Zone (TZ).
+Enhanced Collaboration: The Department supports the promotion of best practices and collaboration through stakeholders that serve families within their prospective communities.
+Some of those stakeholder partnerships and efforts include "The Pelican Center for Children and Families," Interdisciplinary education and training through the "Together We Can" Conference," Multi-disciplinary, joint training, exchange of data, and identification of challenges through various stakeholders and foster parent providers, the sharing of promising practices and strategies for service delivery improvement, both statewide and in the 16th JDC Transformation Zone (TZ).

-Increased Support: Efforts to decrease the number of children experiencing repeat maltreatment; Increase the number of children who have permanency and stability in their living situations, including transition from foster care to independent living, and that long-term foster care placements are stable and; Increase and improve engagement of the entire family, including fictive kin and foster parents.
+Increased Support: The Department involves its stakeholders in its continued efforts to decrease the number of children experiencing repeat maltreatment, increase the number of children who experience permanency and stability in their living situations to include the transitioning process from foster care to independent living, to ensure that long-term foster care placements are stable and provide lifetime connections for older youth, and to increase and improve family engagement including fictive kin and foster parents through the family teaming process.

-Provision of High Quality Legal Processes: Promotion of due process of law in child abuse and neglect proceedings; promotion of timely, thorough and complete court hearings and; through the work of the CIP Judicial Fellow promotion of improved judicial performance in courts that hear Child in Need of Care (CINC) cases.

-Additionally, CIP participates in the DCFS state level child welfare PQI subcommittee and in March 2012 CIP developed its own statewide, interdisciplinary PQI committee.
-DCFS staff serves on the CIP PQI committee.
+Provision of High Quality Legal Processes: The Department strives to promote the due process of law in child abuse and neglect proceedings, to highlight the importance of timely, thorough, and complete court hearings, and improved judicial performance in courts that hear Child In Need of Care (CINC) cases through the work of the Court Improvement Project.
+Additionally, CIP participates in the DCFS state level child welfare PQI subcommittee, and in March of 2012 CIP developed its own statewide, interdisciplinary PQI committee.
+The DCFS staff serves on the CIP/PQI committee.

-During FFY 2013 the CIP and DCFS collaborated to improve the involvement of foster/adoptive parents in the courts.
+During FFY 2013 the CIP and the DCFS collaborated to improve the involvement of foster/adoptive parents in the courts.
 The CIP surveyed foster/adoptive parents regarding their knowledge and understanding of the court process, their experiences in participating in court proceedings, and to obtain feedback regarding whether they were receiving notice of court hearings.
 The survey also explored whether or not they are attending hearings and being offered an opportunity to be heard.
 Responses were received from 318 foster and adoptive parents.
 For additional information on this work please refer to the Statewide Recruitment/Retention portion of this plan (PIP item PS 2, AS 4).